gecko-voice-assistant/gecko/docs/_docs/create-skill/instruction.md

 To test the SKill as easy as possible, you have to create a zip file.
 This can then be easily installed via the "Install" page of the frontend.
 It is important to create the zip file from the two directories mentioned above ``src`` and ``locales`` and the ``manifest.json`` and not from the parent directory.

+## Promote your skills

+In our [Discord](../join.md#Discord) we have a channel where developers can present and promote their skills.
+If they are well received, they will be added to the official catalog.